ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 Z:             195059116 110151748  84907368  57% /z
 ```

 The utility shows "Used" and "Available" disk space in bytes.
-We can add the `-h` option to the utility call.
-Then it shows kilobytes, megabytes, gigabytes and terabytes instead of bytes.
-Also, we add an option `-T`.
+You can improve this output by adding the `-h` option to the utility call.
+Then `df` shows kilobytes, megabytes, gigabytes and terabytes instead of bytes.
+Another option that you can apply is `-T`.
 It shows the file system type for each disk.
-This way, we get the following output:
+You will get the following output after all improvements:
 {line-numbers: true, format: Bash}
 ```
 $ df -hT